Voters reject Sid Edwards' Thrive EBR plan; mayor-president says he's disappointed

 In localized races, voters rejected renewing funding for Fire Protection District No. 6, while those in the South Burbank Crime Prevention and Development District renewed a $100 parcel fee.

 A 24-mill property tax for Zachary schools to raise $8 million lost 52-48.
+Zachary Schools released a statement saying while the proposal did not pass, "the district remains steadfast in its commitment to prioritizing competitive pay and

+benefits for teachers and staff, recognizing that people are at the heart of Zachary’s continued success."

 More News